szaiser/pym8190a/README.md

 ### Create empty sequence  sequence0

 Every sequence is an instance of `pym8190a.MultiChSeq` and has `name`as required argument.
-In our example, we assume, that `ch_dict_full = {'2g': [1, 2], '128m': [1, 2]}` but that AWG '128m' is not for the sequence.
+In the example, it is assumed, that `ch_dict_full = {'2g': [1, 2], '128m': [1, 2]}` but that AWG '128m' is not for the sequence.
 The channels required for the sequence can be specified by `ch_dict_full`.
 All channels given in `ch_dict` must also be present in `settings.ch_dict_full`.
 Using only a subset of the available channels reduces the time needed for sequence compiliation and writing into the AWG memory.

 ```
 >>> s = pym8190a.MultiChSeq(name='sequence0', ch_dict={'2g': [1, 2]})